davidalanb/cs-518-labs/09 Deploy API/LAB 09.0 deploy API.md

 * "Remote build succeeded!"
 But no functions shown
   * make sure that you are connecting to your Atlas cloud DB, not your local
-  * make sure that you do not have any extra imports that are not included in requirements.txt
+  * make sure that all of your imports are included in requirements.txt

 * Can't create Azure Storage Account: SubscriptionNotFound
   * https://stackoverflow.com/questions/78912586/cant-create-azure-storage-account-subscriptionnotfound